AbateLab/DAb-seq/README.md

 ## Memory and CPU Considerations

-DNA genotyping is CPU and memory-intensive for a single bulk sample, let alone thousands of single cells.
+DNA genotyping is CPU and memory-intensive, particularly when processing thousands of single-cell samples.
 The DAb-seq pipeline is implemented with tunable parallelization to scale to the resources available on different systems.
 In its default configuration, the pipeline requires at least 64 gb of memory and 16 physical threads to run.
 Changing the amount of cells aligned simultaneously or the number of genomic intervals genotyped in parallel can reduce this hardware requirement significantly, with a corresponding increase in total processing time.

 ## Output Files